maribeltg/shogi/README.md

-# sogui
+# shogi
-Sogui game in Python
+Shogi game in Python
 The game board is painted in the console.
 The target coordinates are validated and checked if the move can be done.
-The board is updated with the move and the turn is changed There is only a type of piece defined (the pawns)
+The board is updated with the move, the turn is changed and the captured pieces are show

 To execute the program:
 ```